View Wilks Barnes's Obituary on heralddemocrat.com and share memories

 |

-Wilks (Butch) Leon Barnes, died Thursday, February 14, 2019, at Medical City Hospital of McKinney.
+Wilks 'Butch' Leon Barnes, passed away peacefully Thursday, February 14, 2019 at the Medical City McKinney Hospital of McKinney.
+Butch, was born December 17, 1942 to Herbert and Lela Barnes in Vinita, Okla.

+Butch, married the love of his life Molly Marks Barnes June 30, 1977 in Celina, Texas.
+Butch, proudly served his country in the United States Army and retired from Delta Airlines.
+Butch loved Deer Hunting, Horses and his cat Ferbie, watching Lane Frost and Freckles Brown, Rodeo, Sky diving and traveling in his RV.
+Butch also loved going to The Shepard Family Café, in Bonham.

+Butch, can be described by these words BENEFICENT, UNBEATEN, TENACIOUS, CAPTIVATING AND HEARTFELT.